None.

 "DVAA Members Vote Best Oil Prize to Woodward.
 Members vote on the opening night, the best oil painting, Robert Strong Woodward's Maple Guardians ..."

-time we wondered if Woodward charged Mrs. Moore for the paintings she would own because of her sponsorship
+wondered if Woodward charged Mrs. Moore for the paintings she would own because of her sponsorship of the

-of the artist.
-We speculated that she would insist on paying for them and Woodward reluctantly would
+artist.
+We speculated that she would insist on paying for them and Woodward reluctantly would accept.
+We have

-1955, two years before Woodward and she would leave a trust to continue her sponsorship after her death.
+before Woodward and she would leave a trust to continue her sponsorship after her death.
+Woodward's debt to